netgen-layouts/layouts-docs/cookbook/custom_condition_types.rst

 The first point is achieved by implementing ``getConstraints`` method, which should return the array of Symfony validator constraints which should validate the value.
-For example, in eZ siteaccess condition type, these constraints validate that all selected siteaccesses are non empty strings and that they actually exist:
+For example, in Ibexa siteaccess condition type, these constraints validate that all selected siteaccesses are non empty strings and that they actually exist: